matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 Add new client API endpoint `GET /_matrix/client/v1/rooms/{roomId}/timestamp_to_event?ts=<timestamp>?dir=[f|b]` which fetches the closest `event_id` to the given timestamp `ts` query parameter in the direction specified by the `dir` query parameter.
+The direction `dir` query parameter accepts `f` for forward-in-time from the timestamp and `b` for backward-in-time from the timestamp.
 This endpoint also returns `origin_server_ts` to make it easy to do a quick comparison to see if the `event_id` fetched is too far out of range to be useful for your use case.

 In order to solve the problem where a remote federated homeserver does not have all of the history in a room and no suitably close event, we also add a server